SlimeKnights/slimeknights.github.io/docs/json/tags.md

 * `tconstruct:harvestable/crops`: Blocks that behave like wheat or carrots, growing until max age then dropping produce plus seeds.
 The seeds must be in [`tconstruct:seeds`](#modifiers) for this to function.
 * `tconstruct:harvestable/interact`: Blocks that are harvested when right clicking, like berry bushes.
 * `tconstruct:harvestable/stackable`: Blocks that are harvested by breaking all but the lowest block, such as cactus or sugur cane.

+## Fluid Tags

+Block tags are located under `data/<domain>/tags/fluids/`.

+### Tinkers' Tags

+* `tconstruct:hide_in_creative_tanks`: Fluids in this tag will not be shown as a tank or copper can variant in creative or JEI.

+#### Fluid Tooltip Tags

+Tinkers' Construct adds many tags for common [fluid tooltips](../fluid-tooltips):

+{% include_relative _tags/_fluid-tooltips.html %}

+## Entity Type Tags

+Entity type tags are located under `data/<domain>/tags/entity_types/`.

+### Tinkers' Tags

+* `tconstruct:small_armor`: Entities in this tag have their helmet armor value multiplied by 4, as they don't have other armor slots.
+Automatically populated by entries from `tconstruct:slimes`.
+* `tconstruct:piggybackpack_blacklist`: Entities in this tag cannot be picked up by a piggybackpack.
+Non-mob entities are automatically blacklisted

+#### Smeltery

+* `tconstruct:melting/show_in_default`: Entities in this tag will show in the fallback melting recipe despite being in the mob category `MISC`.
+* `tconstruct:melting/hide_in_default`: Entities in this tag will not melt, despite normally being meltable.
+* `tconstruct:illagers`: Entities in this tag melt into emeralds (but less than villagers).
+They take damage from killager due to their mob category.

+#### Modifiers

+* `tconstruct:bacon_producer`: Entities in this tag may drop bacon when killed by a pig iron tool.
+* `tconstruct:creepers`: Entities in this tag may will take extra damage from bane of SSSS and other creeper related modifiers.
+* `tconstruct:villagers`: Entities in this tag melt into emeralds and take extra damage from killager.
+* `tconstruct:rare_mobs`: Entities in this tag have double changes of drops from severing.
+* `tconstruct:reflecting/blacklist`: Projectiles in this tag cannot be reflected by the reflecting modifier.
+* `tconstruct:reflecting/preserve_owner`: Projectiles in this tag will not change their owner when reflected.
+Prevents issues with fishing bobbers notably.

+## Block Entity Type Tags

+Block entity type tags are located under `data/<domain>/tags/block_entity_type/`.

+### Tinkers' Tags

+* `tconstruct:side_inventories`: Since 1.20.1, block entities in this tag may be used as a side chest for the crafting station, part builder, and alike.
+* `tconstruct:crafting_station_blacklist`: Until 1.19.2, block entities in this tag may not be used as a side chest for the crafting station, part builder, and alike.
+1.20.1 replaced this with a whitelist.

+## Damage Type Tags
+<div class="hatnote">Since 1.20.1</div>

+Damage type tags are located under `data/<domain>/tags/damage_type/`.

+### Tinkers' Tags

+* `tconstruct:protection/melee`: Damage types in this tag are reduced by melee protection.
+* `tconstruct:protection/projectile`: Damage types in this tag are reduced by projectile protection.
+Automatically populated from the `minecraft:is_projectile` tag.
+* `tconstruct:protection/fire`: Damage types in this tag are reduced by fire protection.
+Automatically populated from the `minecraft:is_fire` tag.
+* `tconstruct:protection/blast`: Damage types in this tag are reduced by blast protection.
+Automatically populated from the `minecraft:is_explosion` tag.
+* `tconstruct:protection/magic`: Damage types in this tag are reduced by magic protection.
+Automatically populated from the `minecraft:witch_resistant_to` tag.
+* `tconstruct:protection/fall`: Damage types in this tag are reduced by feather falling.
+Automatically populated from the `minecraft:is_fall` tag.

+## Menu Type Tags

+Menu type tags are located under `data/<domain>/tags/menu/`.

+### Tinkers' Tags

+* `tconstruct:tool_inventory_replacements`: Menus in this tag support closing when right clicking a tool with an inventory.
+Should contain any tags like the vanilla inventory.

+## Modifier Tags

+Modifier tags are a custom tag type added by Tinkers' Construct to tag [modifiers](../modifiers).
+They are located under `data/<domain>/tinkering/tags/modifiers/`.

+### Tinkers' Tags

+* `tconstruct:gems`: Tier upgrades in this tag may randomly be applied to skyslime armor.
+* `tconstruct:slime_defense`: Modifiers in this tag may be applied to skyslime armor, costing a defense slot.
+* `tconstruct:block_while_charging`: Modifiers in this tag will handle the blocking modifier as they charge up.
+* `tconstruct:overslime_friend`: Modifiers in this tag will prevent the overslime debuff from lacking any slimy modifiers.
+* `tconstruct:aoe_interaction`: Modifiers in this tag will make their tool show AOE wireframes on non-effective blocks.
+Used by interaction modifiers to show their interaction area.
+* `c:hidden_from_recipe_viewers`: Modifiers that should not show in JEI.

+#### Modifier Worktable

+* `tconstruct:invisible_ink_blacklist`: Modifiers in this tag cannot be hidden by invisible ink.
+* `tconstruct:extract_blacklist/tools`: Modifiers in this tag cannot be extracted using modifier crystals.
+* `tconstruct:extract_blacklist/slotless`: Modifiers in this tag cannot be extracted as a slotless modifier using modifier crystals.
+* `tconstruct:dual_interaction`: Modifiers in this tag can be used on both left and right click, and which can be toggled using the modifier worktable on applicable tools.

+#### Book

+These tags control where a modifier shows in the books.
+A modifier may be in multiple tags, which will give it multiple pages.

+{% include_relative _tags/_book-modifiers.html name="Upgrades" %}

+{% include_relative _tags/_book-modifiers.html name="Abilities" %}

+**Defense**

+* `tconstruct:defense`: Grouping tag for all modifiers typically applied as defense.
+* `tconstruct:defense/protection`: Defense modifiers that increase protection directly.
+* `tconstruct:defense/special`: Defense modifiers that increase defense in ways other than protection.

+**Slotless**

+* `tconstruct:slotless`: Grouping tag for all modifiers typically applied as slotless.
+* `tconstruct:defense/general`: Slotless modifiers that do not grant bonus modifier slots.
+* `tconstruct:defense/bonus`: Slotless modifiers that grant bonus modifier slots.

+## Material Tags

+Material tags are a custom tag type added by Tinkers' Construct to tag [materials](../materials).
+They are located under `data/<domain>/tinkering/tags/materials/`.

+### Tinkers' Tags

+* `tconstruct:nether`: Materials available from purely nether items.
+Used in a future planned book.